openxla/community/rfcs/20230510-common-benchmark-suite.md

   name: str
   # Information of the data source.
   source_info: str
-  # Versioned (URL, digest) to download test data for each format.
+  # Versioned (URL, digest) to download test data for each format and the
-  artifacts: Dict[DataFormat, (str, str)]
-  # Verifier with parameters (e.g. tolerance) for the expected output.
+  # verifier of the expected output if applicable.
-  verifier: Optional[Verifier]
+  artifacts: Dict[DataFormat, (str, str, Optional[Verifier])]

 class DeviceSpec:
   """Device specification to run benchmarks."""